 Hot Tip: You can use our transfer partner calculator to make these calculations for you!

 Did you know you can earn extra miles when dining out?
-Sign up for the free American Airlines Dining Program and earn AAdvantage miles every time you eat at one of the over 11,000 participating restaurants and bars.
+Sign up for the free AAdvantage Dining program and earn AAdvantage miles every time you eat at one of the over 11,000 participating restaurants and bars.

 All you have to do is attach a credit card to your account and you will automatically earn bonus AAdvantage miles whenever you dine at a partner restaurant.

-For instance, if you spend $1000 each month dining out at participating restaurants, you’ll get up to 5,000 mile per month.
-Plus, if your credit card earns extra points on dining purchases, you’ll still get those points in addition to the bonus points through American Airlines Dining.
+For instance, if you spend $1,000 each month dining out at participating restaurants, you’ll get up to 5,000 miles per month.
+Plus, if your credit card earns extra points on dining purchases, you’ll still get those points in addition to the bonus miles through AAdvantage Dining.

-The dining program frequently runs promotions for new users too.
-As of the time of writing this article, new members can earn 1,000 bonus AAdvantage miles by spending $25 at a participating restaurant in the first 30 days of opening an American Airlines Dining Program account.
+The dining program frequently runs promotions for new users, too.
+As of the time of writing this article, new members can earn 500 bonus AAdvantage miles by spending $25 at a participating restaurant in the first 30 days of opening an AAdvantage Dining account.